 EDF Energy is part of the government-backed ECO (Energy Company Obligation) Scheme to help people save money when it comes to warming their homes.
 As part of this scheme, EDF can offer:

 Free loft insulation (loft conversions excluded)

 Free cavity wall insulation

 Own or privately rent your home with an EPC rating of A to E

 Qualify for UK benefits such as Child Benefit or Universal Credit

-As the UK’s second-largest energy supplier, EDF Energy offers a wide and varied choice of packages, services and power plans to suit every household, meaning it enjoys a sense of stability and an ‘all-in-one’ solution for customers who are wary of going with smaller brands.
+As an established big-six energy supplier, EDF Energy offers a wide and varied choice of packages, services and tariffs to suit every household, giving it a sense of stability and an ‘all-in-one’ solution for customers who are wary of going with smaller brands.
 That said, environmentally-conscious customers might be put off by EDF Energy’s lack of 100% renewable electricity plans (save for those with electric vehicles).